 There is also a growing interest in SNPNs not only for content production but across different other vertical sectors.
-However, there are a few issues that still need to be resolved for SNPNs to be commercially available on a large scale.
-This includes the availability of suitable spectrum for SNPNs and licensing conditions adequate for content production use cases.
+However, there are a number of issues that still need to be resolved for SNPNs to be commercially available on a large scale.
+This in particular includes the availability of suitable spectrum for SNPNs and licensing conditions adequate for content production use cases.

-Furthermore, 5G hardware capable of operating in that spectrum and providing the required functionality will be powered by dedicated software solutions which allow integration in IP and cloud-based production workflows.
+Furthermore, 5G hardware capable of operating in that spectrum and providing the required functionality will be powered by dedicated software solutions which allow integration in IP and cloud based production workflows.
 This will provide an opportunity for 5G components developed or enhanced in the project to contribute to the development of the ecosystem.
 Exploitation potential of these components is elaborated on in chapter 4.

-As we accumulate the knowledge and experience from numerous tests and trials it is also important to increase awareness amongst the relevant stakeholders, amongst content producers, telecom operators and the regulators.
+As we accumulate the knowledge and experience from numerous tests and trials it is also important to increase awareness amongst the relevant stakeholders, in particular amongst content producers, telecom operators and the regulators.

-Content producers need to understand what 5G as a technology can bring to content production, including various deployment options - both PLMN-based and SNPNs - and how they can be integrated in the production workflows.
+Content producers need to understand what 5G as a technology can and cannot do in content production, including various deployment options - both PLMN-based and SNPNs - and how they can be integrated in the production workflows.